R35007/Mock-Server/README.md

 {
   "/fetch/posts/customOptions/:id": {
     "_config": true,
-    "description": "Give the `fetch` attribute as a axios request object. enclose the valuewith ${<variables>} to pass the req values", "fetch": {
+    "description": "Give the `fetch` attribute as a axios request object. enclose the value with ${<variables>} to pass the req values", "fetch": {
       "method": "GET",
       "url": "http://jsonplaceholder.typicode.com/posts",